rghosh8/ec2-rl-dataset/README.md

 # ec2-rl-dataset

 This repository contains datasets collected from 5 different EC2 instances.
 The resource configuration pair of (# of vCPUs, Memory Size in GB) acts as the action parameters for the RL.
-The transient CPU utilization (%) acts as state parameter.
+The transient CPU utilization (%) acts as the state variable.
+The reward is defined as the negative of time the agent takes to bring the CPU utilization (%) below 90% at the minimum resource consumption set points.